smithy-lang/smithy/docs/source/1.0/spec/core/idl.rst

 .. rubric:: Array node

 An array node is defined like a JSON array.
-A :token:`node_array` contains zero or more heterogeneous :token:`node_value`\s.
+A :token:`smithy:node_array` contains zero or more heterogeneous :token:`smithy:node_value`\s.
 A trailing comma is allowed in a ``node_array``.

 The following examples define arrays with zero, one, and two values: